Mac users: For details about the current state of macOS compatibility with DisplayLink please see our blog post here.

 The UD-ULTCDL (nicknamed our “Ultimate” docking station) is the first device of its kind to combine these three powerful, unique, and complementary technologies to unleash the potential of your computer.

-- DisplayLink-attached displays do function in Mac OS X, but with reduced performance compared to Windows systems on the 2nd and 3rd attached displays (“2K” HDMI and DVI outputs).
+- DisplayLink-attached displays do function in macOS, but with reduced performance compared to Windows systems on the 2nd and 3rd attached displays (“2K” HDMI and DVI outputs).

 - Updated USB 3.0/3.1 host controller drivers and graphics drivers suggested for best performance and compatibility.

 Fully Compatible Systems (Alt Mode, PD, and DisplayLink)

 USB-C is a new standard with much versatility.
 As a result, compatibility information is complex.
 Some USB-C systems support Alt Mode video output, while others do not.
 Some can be powered and charged via USB-C PD, while others do not.